bartolli/FontKit/README.md

 ## Features

 - **Unified Font Management**: Manage fonts in SwiftUI and UIKit with a single, versatile utility class.
 It is specifically optimized for the SF Pro system font.
-- **Dynamic Type Support**: Fully supports Dynamic Type, allowing font sizes to adjust based on the user's accessibility settings automatically.
+- **Dynamic Type Support**: Fully supports Dynamic Type, allowing font sizes to adjust automatically based on the user's accessibility settings.
 - **Multiple Font Designs**: Offers the ability to use various font designs, including `.rounded`, `.serif`, and `.monospaced`, enhancing the visual appeal of your app, especially with the SF Pro font family.
 - **Customizable Font Weights**: Provides flexibility in choosing font weights, from `.ultraLight` to `.black`, to match different design needs.
 - **Ease of Use**: Simplifies the font selection and usage process in both SwiftUI and UIKit environments.